what is the phoenix center at anschutz?

-The Phoenix Center at Anschutz is conveniently located in Education 2 North, Room 5232.
-The office is currently open from 8am-5pm on Wednesdays.
-The PCA is working diligently to provide more hours and will update the website accordingly.
+The Phoenix Center at Anschutz is conveniently located in Education 2 North, Room 3101.
+The office is open Monday to Friday from 8am-5pm.
 The PCA operates on the same schedule as the CU Anschutz campus and is open during most breaks including summer, winter, spring, and fall break.
-When we are not physically open, we also operate a 24/7 free and confidential helpline, jointly managed through the Phoenix Center at Auraria.
+When not physically open, you can reach an trained advocate 24/7 through our free and confidential helpline, jointly managed through the Phoenix Center at Auraria.

 HOW IS PC-anschutz CURRENTLY FUNDED?

 PC-Anschutz is currently funded conjointly by the CU Anschutz Chancellor as well as a state Victims of Crime Act (VOCA) grant administered through the Colorado Office for Victims of Crime.